Large Scale White Noise and Cosmology: LSWN in Cosmology

 \section{LSWN in Cosmology}

 The main point of this section, and indeed of the entire paper, is that large scale white noise (LSWN) is (or should be) understood as an obvious and inevitable consequence of cosmological inhomogeneities.
-The development of LSWN phenomena is inevitable in most time-dependent spatial system governed by spatially homogeneous non-linear partial differential equations (PDEs) on large or infinite volumes.
+We have shown that the development of LSWN phenomena is inevitable in most time-dependent spatial system governed by spatially homogeneous non-linear partial differential equations (PDEs) on large or infinite volumes.
 If the spectrum is initially sub-Poissonian, LSWN will immediately develop and dominate on sufficiently large scales, regardless of how small the non-linearities are.
 This is the situation which describes cosmological inhomogeneities, so it would be surprising if LSWN did not exist in our universe on large enough scales.
-That it has yet to be observed then tells us something about the size of the initial inhomogeneities and when they were produced.
-Below we will examine the implications of this non-observation.

-In the previous sections, we have developed a mathematical theory of LSWN, specializing to mathematical systems which are relevant to the theory of cosmological inhomogeneities.
-In this section, we further specialize these results so as to obtain estimates of the amplitude of LSWN in various models of cosmological inhomogeneities.
+In the previous sections, we have developed a general mathematical theory of LSWN, specializing to mathematical systems which are relevant to the theory of cosmological inhomogeneities.
+In this section we adapt this theory to a general relativistic description of curvature perturbations in cosmological models.
+One could also adapt it to compute LSWN in other cosmological perturbations such as gravity waves or vorticity, but this is left to future work.

 The generic nature of LSWN allows us to draw conclusions about LSWN in the context of a standard model of cosmology from just a broad outline of this standard model.
-While detailed modeling of cosmological inhomogeneities involves many subtle issues, such those related to coordinate freedom in general relativity, these do not invalidate the generic result predicting cosmological LSWN.
-However, one must deal with these subtleties to make accurate predictions for precisely defined cosmological observables.
-These include the detailed non-linear modeling of {\it both} the cosmological inhomogeneities and of the observations.
-Such a combined analysis is beyond the scope of this paper, but will be done in a follow-up paper.
-Nevertheless, we can estimate its amplitude by general consideration of the mathematical structure of cosmological hydrodynamics.
+Detailed modeling of cosmological inhomogeneities involves many subtle issues, such as precise definitions of perturbative quantities in a non-linear context and the relation of these variables to observational quantities.
+None of these can invalidate the generic prediction of cosmological LSWN.
+Most of these details are beyond the scope of this paper but will be addressed in a follow-up paper.
+Nevertheless, we can estimate the amplitude of curvature LSWN from fairly simple considerations.